 “If you want to go fast, go alone; but if you want to go far, go together.”
 We are sure everyone has come across or probably used this well-known proverb in business.
 Most often, it surfaces in cross-functional contexts with teams like product management, growth, or strategy.
 While this (or similar) proverb may help provide a guiding principle to teams, the key for an executive is whether teams have a shared mutual understanding of “speed” and “distance”, and more importantly “going together”.
 This is critical for anyone (a product management executive, a chief growth officer, or a CMO) who owns growth goals.

-Recently, we worked on growth strategy with high-caliber teams at a fast-growing EU-based company.
+Recently, we worked on a growth strategy with high-caliber teams at a fast-growing EU-based company.
 Just like any other strong management team, the future goals were well-defined at the company level: In 5 years, the plan was to grow the user base by 10X, revenue by 30X, achieve profitability, and so on.
-These goals needed to be translated into “what paths or choices” (growth strategy) and “how” (execution/OKRs) at the functional level (marketing, branding, product management, CRM, sales, etc.) This is where things became more challenging.
+These goals were required to be translated into “what paths or choices” (growth strategy) and “how” (execution/OKRs) at the functional level (marketing, branding, product management, CRM, sales, etc.) This is where things became more challenging.
 The high-level growth strategy was somewhat fuzzy for the functional leaders.
-This fuzziness was amplified to disconnected and subjective (not specific) goals, loosely understood direction of a team, and several initiatives or projects with unknown or missing business impact.
+This fuzziness was amplified to disconnected and subjective (not specific) goals, loosely understood the direction of a team, and several initiatives or projects with unknown or missing business impact.
 We leveraged the three principles discussed in this article to fix these challenges.

 1. A growth strategy is a sum of functional strategies